eyyuboeztuerk-arch/DPP-Stackfuel-Data-Science-Projekt/README.md

 - 🔍 **Finding 2:** SVM and Logistic Regression showed high sensitivity (recall ~0.76), important for detecting diabetes cases.
 - 💡 **Finding 3:** Optimized thresholds (e.g., 0.26 for XGBoost) significantly improve diabetes detection compared to the default 0.5 threshold.
 - ⚖️ **Finding 4:** Decision Curve Analysis confirms the clinical benefit of the models compared to “treat all” or “treat none” strategies.
-- 📊 **Finding 5:** Hypertension (by far), BMI, age, and cardiovascular disease are one of the most important predictors of diabetes risk.
+- 📊 **Finding 5:** BMI, age, hypertension, and cardiovascular disease are the most important predictors of diabetes risk.

 ## 📁 Repository Struktur